 Overnight on the USS Alabama

-Few things are more thrilling to a boy than overnighting aboard a real battleship in bunks where real sailors slept.
-That’s what we’re offering as part of our Mobile Alabama Tour that kicks off with the whole family touring the USS Alabama Battleship Memorial Park on May 2.
+Few things are more thrilling to a boy than spending the night aboard a real battleship and sleeping in same bunks where real sailors slept.
+That’s what we’re offering as part of our Mobile Alabama Tour that kicks off with the whole family touring the USS Alabama Battleship Memorial Park on May 6.

 An experienced historian and avid bibliophile, Bill Potter combines a lifelong study of American history with an uncommon ability to captivate audiences of all ages as he traces the providential acts of God throughout the ages.
 Mr. Potter has taught history in high schools and colleges, has led many tours of American and European historical sites and brings to each event a wealth of experience and knowledge.
 An experienced researcher and writer, Mr. Potter possesses a practical knowledge of antiquarian books, documents, and artifacts and has published several short books and has penned many articles and book reviews for publication.
 Bill has earned a well-deserved reputation as a man gifted in communicating the story of God’s providential hand in American history.
 As a father of eight children, he appreciates the necessity of passing on to the succeeding generations the richness of both our regional and national history.
 He and his wife, Leslie, reside in Virginia.